-Create a Floral Monogram in the letter of your choice, or even create a shape like an ampersand!
+Create a DIY Floral Monogram in the letter of your choice, or even create a shape like an ampersand!

 With the arrival of warmer weather I can’t have enough flowers on display.
 And while I love having real flowers in the house I also love to decorate and craft with silk flowers because they last as long as I want them to.
 I picked some bright tropical flowers to use for my Floral Monogram Ampersand.

 I always stop and look at the cardboard monogram letters and symbols at the craft store.
 But they don’t always have the letter or size that I want.
 So I decided to make my own!

 Floral Monogram Supplies: